wuancong/SYSU-MM01/evaluation/README.md

 In each mat file, feature{id}(i,:) is a row feature vector of the i-th image of id.
 An example of our proposed deep zero padding features is provided in "./feature".

 3. Run "demo.m".
 The default setting in "demo.m" is single-shot all-search mode.
 The input parameters can be set according to the comments in "demo.m".
 A fixed data split of testing set and 10 trials is provided in "./data_split".
 The average CMC and mAP results of 10 trials of random split will be displayed when testing is finished.
+The result of this demo is slightly better than the one reported in the paper, which is an re-implemented version.

 ## Contact Information
 If you have any questions, please feel free to contact wuancong@mail2.sysu.edu.cn.